 - technical skills needed to do the job,

 - communication skills to deal with team members and people external to your business, and

-- planning/organisational skills in how they plan their activities during their working hours.
+- planning/ organizational skills in how they plan their activities during their working hours.

-These are 3 separate parts to the make up of capabilities, and each needs to be assessed individually if you want to optimise employee performance.
+These are 3 separate parts of the makeup of capabilities, and each needs to be assessed individually if you want to optimize employee performance.

-On the other hand, commitment to your business and to the job includes an organisation’s culture/environment, as well as the employees’ mind set in aligning and accepting the role.
+On the other hand, commitment to your business and to the job includes an organization’s culture/environment, as well as the employees’ mindset in aligning and accepting the role.